jaihysc/Factorio-AircraftRealism/README.md

 ## Optional mechanics

-### Auto reaccelerate to keep airborne

-To reduce accidental landings, unless the brake is held the plane will automatically reaccelerate to keep itself airborne.

-Throttle lever coming in the future, allowing a set speed to be maintained.

-_Enable/disable in the ingame mod menu_

 ### Strict runway requirement [Default: Disabled]

 Runway tiles are tiles with a vehicle friction modifier less than what is set in the settings.
 When not on a runway tile, the max speed of the plane is limited to what is set in the settings - exceeding the max speed when not on a runway will damage the plane.